lasso-js/lasso-image/README.md

-optimizer-image
+lasso-image
 ================

-This module provides a plugin for the [RaptorJS Optimizer](https://github.com/raptorjs/optimizer) and a JavaScript API that allows image info (URL, width and height) to be retrieved on both the server and the client.
+This module provides a plugin for the [RaptorJS Optimizer](https://github.com/raptorjs/lasso) and a JavaScript API that allows image info (URL, width and height) to be retrieved on both the server and the client.

 # Installation